Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-overview.markdown

 # Persistence and Recovery

 When using a cluster with backups for high availability, if one of the nodes fails and restarts, it automatically locates the primary node and copies all the data from it so it can serve as a backup again.
-This process is called **Recovery**.
+This process is called *recovery*.
 The more data in the Space, the longer recovery takes, and if MemoryXtend is used this is no longer a RAM-only process.
-The primary Space must iterate thtough its MemoryXtend instance to fetch all the data for the backup node performing the recovery.
+The primary Space must iterate through its MemoryXtend instance to fetch all the data for the backup node performing the recovery.

-However, when using a MemoryXtend add-on that is based on non-volatile technology (for example, SSD), the backup can use the persisted data for the recovery process, and instead of recovering *everything* from the primary, it can recover only the delta that it missed while it was down.
+However, when using a MemoryXtend storage driver is based on non-volatile technology (for example, SSD), the backup can use the persisted data for the recovery process, and instead of recovering everything from the primary, it can recover only the delta that it missed while it was down.
 In addition, the backup can rebuild the indexes for the persisted data without intervention or assistance from the primary instance.

 Persistency is disabled by default, and must be explicitly enabled.
 For example: